hammerdirt-analyst/iqals/output/regionalassessment/readme.md

 #### The data: Beach litter survey results conducted in four watersheds of Switzerland.

+#### Use the .html doc at the top to view all the charts and graphs.

 February 24, 2021

 As part of a national strategy to increase quality of life and biodiversity the Swiss Federal Office of the Environment mandated that a national survey of litter density and compostion be conducted.